Every App Becomes an API in the Age of Personal Agents

 Why YC and OpenClaw leaders believe software is being rebuilt for agents - and what it means for developers building products right now.

-The Five Realities of Building Software Now
+Five Realities of Building Software Now

-Pete Koomen’s observations are deceptively simple:
+Pete Koomen’s observations are deceptively simple, and each one compounds the last.

-- You can write code quickly now.
 AI coding tools have collapsed the time between idea and implementation.
 A feature that once took a sprint now takes an afternoon.
+The uncomfortable corollary is that every competing team has access to the same tools, so speed is no longer a moat.

 Apps Become APIs or Disappear

-- Apps that remain will be games or sensor-heavy.
-These are experiences that fundamentally require human perception: real-time visuals, physical input, spatial awareness.
+His argument breaks into two predictions.
+Apps that survive will be games or sensor-heavy experiences that fundamentally require human perception, things like real-time visuals, physical input, and spatial awareness.
 A game needs a screen.
 A fitness tracker needs a body.
-Everything else is fair game for agent consumption.
+Everything else becomes a candidate for agent consumption.

 The Inversion of Software Design